FabianPlum/OmniTrax/README.md

 _automated multi animal tracking example (trained on [synthetic data](https://github.com/FabianPlum/FARTS))_

-Leveraging openly available or custom-trained YOLO and DeepLabCut networks, this Blender Add-on enables straight forward user interaction to automatically evaluate or annotate large video files containing hundreds of animals, requiring minimal prior experience.
+Leveraging openly available or custom-trained [YOLO](https://github.com/AlexeyAB/darknet) and [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) networks, this Blender Add-on enables straight forward user interaction to automatically evaluate or annotate large video files containing hundreds of animals, requiring minimal prior experience.
 Estimated tracks can be edited, iteratively refined, and exported.
 We additionally provide basic evaluation python scripts to visualise and plot trajectories.

+**OmniTrax** is designed to be a plug-and-play toolkit for biologists to facilitate the extraction of kinematic and behavioural data of freely moving animals.
+**OmniTrax** can, for example, be used in population monitoring applications, especially, in changing environments where background subtraction methods may fail.
+This ability can be amplified by using detection models trained on highly variable [synthetically generated data](https://github.com/evo-biomech/replicAnt).
+**OmniTrax** can also be used to annotate training and validation data for [detector & tracker neural networks](https://github.com/AlexeyAB/darknet), or provide instance and pose data for [size classification and unsupervised behavioural clustering tasks](https://github.com/FabianPlum/WOLO).

 ![](images/single_ant_1080p_POSE_track_0.gif) ![](images/single_ant_1080p_POSE_track_0_skeleton.gif)